Symptoms Of A Bad Body Control Module And Replacement Cost

 4. Other Access And Security Issues

-Since the Body Control Module is also responsible for running the access systems, you might notice problems here, too.
+Since the Body Control Module is also accountable for operating the access systems, you might observe issues here, too.

 For example, the doors might lock or unlock at random intervals.
 Another common problem is the doors re-locking immediately after you press UNLOCK.